formly-js/angular-formly-templates-bootstrap/README.md

 >The select field allows selection via dropdown using the select element.

 ##### options (array, required)
+>`options` it can be an array or an object:
->`options` is an array of options for the select form field to display.
+  - an array of options  for the select form field to display.
 Each option should be an object with a `name`(string).
 You may optionally add a `group` to some or all of your options.
+  - an object with key an value pairs used in combination with ngOptions ([Example](http://jsbin.com/gikiji/3/edit?js,output)).

 ##### labelProp (string, optional)
 >`labelProp` is what is used for what is shown to the user.
 Defaults to `name`